-Both of these costs are on the higher end of the scale, typically between about 18% p.a. and 22% p.a. (variable).
-The theory is that all the features and benefits that come with a black credit card justify these costs – but really it all depends on how you use the card.
+Both of these costs are on the higher end of the scale when you're comparing different types of credit cards.
+The theory is that all the features and benefits that come with a black credit card justify these costs – but that does depend on how you use the card.

 Who should get a black credit card?

 Black credit cards are designed for people with high incomes who also spend a lot on credit cards each month.
 You can see this in the application requirements, which include minimum incomes of around $75,000 or more.
 You will also need to have a good or excellent credit rating.

 But meeting the application requirements doesn’t necessarily mean you should get a black credit card.
 If you rarely use credit, for example, you won’t be able to make the most of the benefits.
 This could mean that the annual fee costs you more than any value you get from the card.
 On the other hand, if you're a big spender, frequent flyer or someone who will take advantage of features such as travel insurance and airport lounge access, the benefits could help offset the costs of getting a black credit card.

 Ask these questions to decide if a black credit card is worth it

 Figuring out whether or not you should get a black credit card can be hard, so we’ve come up with some questions to consider when you're comparing your options.